 RRPV is utilizing the Full Technical Proposal and Full Cost Proposal approach to award for this RPP.
-The Government will evaluate responses submitted and will select the Proposal(s) that best meets their current priorities using the criteria in Section 5.
+The U.S. Government will evaluate responses submitted and will recommend selections of the Proposal(s) that best meets their current priorities using the criteria in Section 5.